Tokyo (Takeshiba) – Mikurajima

 Ferry from Tokyo (Takeshiba) to Mikurajima

-On average there are 6 weekly sailings between Tokyo (Takeshiba) to Mikurajima.
+There are about 6 weekly sailings between Tokyo (Takeshiba) to Mikurajima.
 This ferry route is operated by Tokai Kisen Pax.
-Tokyo (Takeshiba) Mikurajima ferries cost between £115 and £151, depending on ticket details.
+Tokyo (Takeshiba) Mikurajima ferries cost between £103.46 and £352.67, depending on ticket details.
 Prices exclude any service fees.
-Ferry timetables change seasonally use our Deal Finder to get live pricing and availability for Tokyo (Takeshiba) Mikurajima ferries.
+Ferry timetables change seasonally.
+Use our Deal Finder to get live pricing and availability for Tokyo (Takeshiba) Mikurajima ferries.

 Tokyo (Takeshiba) Mikurajima Ferry Times